-- .1 Traffic signal controllers and cabinets and siren pre-emption equipment shall be supplied through the City of Nanaimo. - .2 For development projects requiring traffic signals the cost for the design and the supply of traffic controllers, signs and siren pre-emption equipment shall be borne by the Developer. - .3 Traffic signals shall be designed in general accordance with Sections 402.6 of the Ministry of Transportation and Infrastructure Electrical and Traffic Engineering Manual.
-Contrary to this manual the City of Nanaimo uses NEMA phase designations as opposed to the Ministry movement designations (i.e.; A1, A2, B1 etc.) - .4 Traffic signal designs shall also conform to the British Columbia Motor Vehicle Act and the Uniform Traffic Control Devices for Canada.
+- .1 Traffic signal controllers and cabinets and siren pre-emption equipment shall be supplied through the City of Nanaimo. - .2 For development projects requiring traffic signals the cost for the design and the supply of traffic signal systems including all related signs, structures, controllers, signal preemption and related equipment shall be borne by the Developer.
+(REVISED NOVEMBER 2019) - .3 Traffic signals shall be designed in general accordance with Sections 402.6 of the Ministry of Transportation and Infrastructure Electrical and Traffic Engineering Manual, except that the City of Nanaimo uses NEMA phase designations as opposed to the Ministry movement designations (i.e.; A1, A2, B1, etc.).
+(REVISED NOVEMBER 2019) - .4 Traffic signal designs shall also conform to the British Columbia Motor Vehicle Act and the Uniform Traffic Control Devices for Canada.